bigskysoftware/htmx/www/essays/hypermedia-friendly-scripting.md

 The prime directive of an HDA is to use [Hypermedia As The Engine of Application State](https://htmx.org/essays/hateoas/).
 A hypermedia-friendly scripting approach will not violate this directive.
-At a practical level, this means that scripting should avoid making non-hypermedia exchanges over the network with a backing store.
+At a practical level, this means that scripting should avoid making non-hypermedia exchanges over the network with a server.
 (Recall, REST is a _network architecture_.)

 This means that, in general, scripting should avoid the use of `fetch()` and `XMLHttpRequest` _unless_ the responses from the server use a hypermedia of some sort (e.g. HTML), rather than a data API format (e.g. plain JSON).